ppaschos/snowmass-connect-docs/docs/index.md

     +ProjectName="snowmass21"
     Queue 1

-The file run.sh is a shell executablle script that contains the list of commands that executes your workload along with any directives that move data as noted above.
-By default, this script will use the HTCondor file transfer method to transfer the executable (`run.sh`) to the remote host and the `Error`, `Output` and `Log` files back to user's directory on the submit host.
-For small files to and from the grid you can use the HTCondor file transfer method by including the following two lines in the submission script above:
+The file run.sh is an executablle script that contains the list of commands that executes your workload along with any directives that move data as noted above.
+By default, the submission script above will use the HTCondor file transfer method to transfer the `Executable` to the remote host and the `Error`, `Output` and `Log` files back to user's directory on the submit host.
+Users can small files to and from the grid you can use the HTCondor file transfer method by including the following two lines in the submission script above: